ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 ### Escalation Path

 As a rule, all IT Security incidents are reported to OST.
-As depicted in Figure 2, OST then progress the incident according to its categorisation (see section3.3).
+As depicted in Figure 2, OST then progress the incident according to its categorisation (see [here](#categorisation-of-incidents) ).
 Depending on the category and nature of the incident, this can involve escalating the incident to other stakeholders.

 **POL.IMP.015:**

 Each IT Security Incident Management Plan **must include** a pre-arranged escalation path where each stakeholder is named and aware of their role in the Incident Management Plan.

-A generic escalation path is provided in section 8.
-This generic path is intended to provide a starting point where further guidance on tailoring and customisation is provided in the ICT Security – Incident Management Plan and Process Guide [Ref, 11].
+A generic escalation path is provided [here](#it-security-incident-escalation-path).
+This generic path is intended to provide a starting point where further guidance on tailoring and customisation is provided in the [ICT Security – Incident Management Plan and Process Guide][imppg].

 ## Investigation and Diagnosis capability

 The OST is responsible for the investigation of all IT Security incidents.
-Where evidence gathering is required for possible disciplinary or legal proceedings, a forensic investigation may be required, further details are provided in ICT Security – Forensic Readiness Policy [Ref, 6].
+Where evidence gathering is required for possible disciplinary or legal proceedings, a forensic investigation may be required, further details are provided in [ICT Security – Forensic Readiness Policy][frp].

 In the course of investigation, the OST may: